liying3/Project5-WebGL/README.md

 Only the ocean should be animated here.
 So I use `u_EarthSpec` to determine if a fragment is on ocean or land.
 If it is in ocean, I use the perlin noise the get an offset position of it.
 And check the new position whether it is also in the ocean by 'u_EarthSpec'.
 If it is, I will replace the original texture with the offset one.

-All the determination is based on the 'u_EarthSpec', which, however, does not totally separate land and ocean space.
-So there's some artefacts in the result image.

 ![ScreenShot](https://github.com/liying3/Project5-WebGL/blob/master/result/part2/ocean.JPG)

 * user interface